mavas/ansible/README.md

 docker build -t art567/ubuntu .
 docker run --interactive --tty --rm --publish 22 art567/ubuntu
 ```
-The strategy is to use the host OS as the controller and one or more docker Ubuntu containers as managed nodes.
+The strategy is to use the host OS as the controller and one or more containers as managed nodes.

 ## A session..
 Tells you the IP address of a Docker image: